 Alaçatı (pronounced “Ala-cha-ti”) is a small town just a hop and skip away from Izmir on the west coast of Turkey.
 The charming town is a hidden gem that most people haven’t heard of, and the majority of first-time visitors leave Alaçati off their Turkey itinerary.

 In fact, we hadn’t initially planned to travel to Alaçati at all.
 Though I pride myself on doing boatloads of research ahead of a trip, we found ourselves at a crossroads after just 1 night in Pamukkale.
-Our original plan was to stay in Pamukkale for 3 whole days…except after just 1 day I was ready to move on from the hordes of day trippers and blaring music.
+Our original plan was to stay in Pamukkale for 3 whole days…and although the shining travertines were a sight to behold, after just 1 day I was ready to move on from the hordes of day trippers and blaring music.

 Luckily for me, a lovely reader (hi if you’re reading this, Selcan!) saw that we were in Turkey via my Instagram Stories, and sent me a DM to suggest that we check out Alaçati on the Aegean coast.
 So we packed up, hopped in the rental car and drove 4 hours west from Pamukkale to Alaçati.
 And boy oh boy, Alaçati did not disappoint in the slightest.
 Just when we thought nothing could top Fethiye, Ephesus and Cappadocia, along came this dark horse.
 Goes to show, it pays off to have a flexible itinerary!